skyleet/cowin-public/README.md

 - Keep the terminal running.
 - If the script fails for some reason, you will stop getting OTPs.
 Re-run `node reschedule` or `node schedule`.
 - You'll get an SMS as soon as your appointment has been scheduled or rescheduled.
+- You'll keep seeing an error every 5 seconds.
+You can ignore the error.